rmello4d/TheSustainableDeveloper/beyond_muscles.md

 There are techniques for that and one of the best is Yin Yoga.

-Yin Yoga focus on going beyond the muscles to increase flow and circulation to our deep tissue.
-Along this book we will bring Yin Yoga's best postures and ideas to positively impact the developer's daily life. (*)
+Yin Yoga focus on going beyond the muscles to increase flow and circulation into our deep tissue.

+As we will see later, Yin Yoga's best postures and ideas positively impact the developer's daily life. (*)

 Imagine yourself as a developer *Homo erectus* at 90 years old.
+No joints, discs, tendons or ligaments problems.

-All these working years as a health bank for our joints and ligaments.
+All these years working would be taken as a health bank for our joints and ligaments.

 As for now, lets keep vivid the importance of going beyond our muscles.
 It will pay off.